1. Home

 Location: Mercedes-Benz Stadium, Atlanta, United States.

-Czechia: Physical giants with a leaky defense.
+Czechia: Physical giants with a leaky defence.
 They conceded 2 goals in both recent playoffs.
 Tip: Both Teams to Score (BTTS) is a strong play.

 Czechia Win OddsSouth Africa Win OddsCzechia vs South Africa Draw Odds